AgeOfMarcus/ai-control/README.md

     * Otherwise, it's just `http://` + your phone's IP address + `:8080` for the port

 For the agent device, make sure you have the Termux-API app installed along with the interface.
 To install the interface, run `pkg install termux-*` from within a termux session. **Be sure to enable all permissions you want to use for Termux-API - for Android 13+ you might need to [allow restricted settings](https://support.google.com/android/answer/12623953?hl=en).**

+## `config.json`

+This is the default configuration file which is loaded when starting `--chat` mode.
+You can specify which to load with the `--config <filename>` argument.
+It should contain the following keys:

+* `tools` - this is where you can define additional tools you want your Assistant to have.
+It should contain another dict with the following keys:
+    * `langchain` - a **list** of [tools included with langchain](https://python.langchain.com/en/latest/modules/agents/tools.html).
+If any of those tools require an API key, set it in your `.env` file.
+    * `openai` - a list of URLs which should link to an OpenAI Plugin ([example](https://www.klarna.com/.well-known/ai-plugin.json)). **This feature is highly experimental!** Also, this requires you include the `requests_all` tool in the `langchain` section.
+* `model_name` - here you can change the name of the LLM used by the chatbot.
+By default, for best results, `gpt-4` is selected.
+You can change it to `gpt-3.5-turbo` however it is not recommended.
+    * Please note, the `PluginLoader` tool used for loading OpenAI Plugins uses `gpt-4` and cannot be changed.
+    * Also, `PlanTool` in `UtilTools` uses `text-davinci-003`.

 # usage